gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideCompilingAndDebugging.md

 <p><a href="images/HostedMode1.png"><img src="images/HostedMode1.png" width="50%"/></a></p>

 <p>When a module is loaded in a browser, you will see a new tab which contains
-the the logs for one URL in a particular browser.
+the logs for one URL in a particular browser.
 If there are multiple modules on one page, there will be a drop-down box to select which module's logs are shown.
 When you refresh a page, there is a session drop-down box which lets you select which session's logs to show.</p>